Gaelic football, hurling and camogie positions

 The following are the positions in the Gaelic sports of Gaelic football, hurling and camogie.

 Each team consists of one goalkeeper (who wears a different colour jersey), six backs, two midfielders, and six forwards: 15 players in all.
 Some under-age games are played 13-a-side (in which case the full-back and full-forward positions are removed) or 11-a-side (in which case the full-back, centre back, centre forward and full-forward positions are removed).

 The positions are listed below, with the jersey number usually worn by players in that position given.

-Summary table

 Goalkeeper

-The role of a goalkeeper, who wears the number 1 jersey in Gaelic games, is similar to other codes: to prevent the ball from entering the goal.
+The role of a goalkeeper, who wears the number 1 jersey in Gaelic games, is similar to other sports: to prevent the ball from entering the goal.
 The goalkeeper in Gaelic football and hurling also usually has the role of kicking or pucking the ball out to the outfield players.
-A good goalkeeper most often has great agility and bravery as well as strength and height.
-In Gaelic football a keeper's shot stopping ability is of great importance alongside blocking.
 There is no limit to where on the field the goalkeeper can travel, although once they are outside the penalty area, they are subject to the same rules as all other players.
-A goalkeeper in men's football may touch the ball on the ground within his own small parallelogram, and is the only player permitted to do so.It is not permitted to physically challenge a goalkeeper while inside his own small parallelogram, but players may harass him into playing a bad pass, or block an attempted pass.
-The substitute goalkeeper usually wears the number 16 jersey and the third choice goalkeeper usually wears the number 31.
+A goalkeeper in men's football may touch the ball on the ground within his own small parallelogram, and is the only player permitted to do so.
+It is not permitted to physically challenge a goalkeeper while inside his own small parallelogram, but players may harass him into playing a bad pass, or block an attempted pass.